During the marketing period:

 Do I have to be in a cash position to bid?

-Yes...to bid at an Auction you need to be have arranged your finance and completed any due diligence.
-10% deposit (usually by cheque unless otherwise arranged) is required on the day of the Auction and the balance is due on the settlement date.
+Yes...to bid at an Auction you need to have arranged your finance and completed any due diligence.
+If your bid is successful, then 10% deposit is payable right away and the balance is due on the settlement date.

 How do I work out what price I should pay for the property?